alex-bochkarev/Probs-SMTB-21/README.txt

   *Course point:* A "plain English" / sort-of-intuitive introduction to Probability Theory built around numerical examples in Python.
-We will not prove theorems, but this is a _theoretical_ course: the emphasis is not on "solving problems", but on understanding the math behind random events.
+We will not prove theorems, but this is a _theoretical_ course.
+So, the emphasis is not on "solving problems", but on understanding the math behind random events.
 What is the /structure/ of randomness?
 Can we model the length of a Facebook post as a random variable?
 And a sci-fiction text as a random sequence of letters?..
 We will be looking for a balance between the Ivory Tower math and practice of modeling random things.
 In particular, we will try to build the Probability Space model, discuss what are random variables, what are some of their types and key properties (such as expectation and variance) and briefly touch the hypotheses testing.

   *Timeframe:* Four classes, 50 minutes each.
 No mandatory home assignments.